marczz/mzlinux_pages/media/tag_management.md

     is a java tool to convert Audacity label files to .cue files.
 -   [lbl2cue / cue2lbl](http://grimblefritz.com/audacity/)
     are two php script scripts to convert audacity label files to .cue files and .cue files to label files.
-The work online at the previous address.
+They are available online at the previous address.
 -   [labelcue](http://forum.audacityteam.org/download/file.php?id=3489)
     is a bash script to convet labe to cue.
 It needs some [bc functions (from pixelbeat)](http://www.pixelbeat.org/scripts/bc).